scilla/pits/README.md

-# Cover letter for Spit.ai
+# Introduction project for Spit.ai